 Udemy teachers enable anyone to be a teacher.
 That means, however, that the quality of each course may be inconsistent.
 It also means that the course material being taught is not guaranteed.

 While some courses can be taught by experts and professionals and can have hundreds of good evaluations, other courses have been organized quickly and offer no useful knowledge.

-So you have to perform a thorough investigation on the instructor, his background, and what students think about him before taking an Udemy course. before you take an Udemy course.
-Before you buy your course on Udemy, looking at course ratings is really crucial.
+So you have to perform a thorough investigation of the instructor, his background, and what students think about him before taking an Udemy course. before you take an Udemy course.
+Before you buy your course on Udemy, looking at course ratings is crucial.

 In contrast, the Udacity teachers are noted for their curation and organization.
 Therefore, they promise an amazing education you will like and learn thoroughly.

 Udacity instructors include previous professors, graduates, content creators, managers from various companies, and other highly qualified people in the field.